Keyboard shortcuts

 Type design rules followed

-A spot-check against the cross-cutting design rules in this repo’s root CLAUDE.md:
+A spot-check against the cross-cutting design rules in this repo’s root CLAUDE.md, restated against the shipped code:

 • Typed errors.
-Three thiserror enums with named-field variants carrying full context. ✓
+Three thiserror enums (SpeakerIdError, MergeError, OverrideFileError) with named-field variants carrying full context. ✓

 • Default impls present where meaningful.
-ConfidenceThreshold::DEFAULT = 2.0; OverrideFile::default() for the empty-file case. ✓
+DEFAULT_CONFIDENCE_THRESHOLD (2.0); OverrideFile::default() for the empty-file case. ✓

-• FromStr parsers at CLI boundary, not regex hacks in command code.
-RetainSet::from_str, InsertedRole::from_str, and a parse_mapping_spec helper for --mapping. ✓
+• Parse functions at the CLI boundary, not regex hacks in command code. parse_mapping_spec for --mapping; the CODE:ROLE pair parse for --inserted-role. ✓

 Decisions on the seven open questions